andhra/enterpriseape/README.md

 2. 24/7 Support
 3. Testing

-This is what Ruby code looks like 'puts 'hellow world''
+This is what Ruby code looks like `puts 'hellow world'`